Skip to content

 Key Features:

-• Only works in pull request contexts for security
+• Only works in pull request contexts by default (when target is not specified)

 • Supports both single-line and multi-line code comments